 |Amazon Kids+||One year included||Not included|

-As you can see in the table above, these two devices are essentially the exact same.
-Aside from a 64GB option for built-in storage on the standard Fire HD 8 and the included case for the Kids Edition, the separation between the tablets isn't too physical.
+As shown in the table above, these two devices have very similar internals, aside from a 64GB option for built-in storage on the standard Fire HD 8 (2020) and the included case for the Kids Edition.
+Both tabs support expandable storage up to 1TB, something you can easily achieve by grabbing a solid microSD card for your Amazon Fire tablet.

 Each of these 8-inch tablets offers a solid set of internals, allowing them to be great for media consumption or even a bit of gaming.
-The 1280x800 HD display gives you an excellent screen for reading books from the Kindle store, watching shows from Prime Video, or playing a game from the Amazon Appstore.
-The increased RAM to 2GB will give the performance a much-needed boost from the prior 1.5GB.
+The 1280x800 HD display gives you an excellent screen for reading books from the Kindle store, watching shows from Prime Video, or playing a game from the Amazon App store.
+The increased 2GB RAM will give the performance a much-needed boost from the prior 1.5GB.

 So what is the reason for the added cost for the Kids Edition?
 The case is a massive part of it.
-The included case is a soft rubber foam that offers exceptional protection for that inevitable drop that comes from letting a child play with almost anything.
+The included Fire HD 8 case is a soft rubber foam that offers exceptional protection for that inevitable drop that comes from letting a child play with almost anything.

 On the Kids Edition, Amazon also bundles in a free year of its Amazon Kids+ that boasts over 20,000 books, videos, and games all specially curated for kids.
 Amazon Kids+ can be added to the standard Fire HD 8, although the monthly cost of $3 per month, or $70 a year, for a family plan might not be worthwhile.
-Amazon Kids+ allows for increase parental controls that let you set up the device specifically for your child.
-They only see the content you approve, and in an interface that they can navigate more easily.
+Amazon Kids+ allows for increased parental controls that let you set up the device specifically for your child.
+They only see the content you approve in an interface they can navigate more easily.

-It all comes down to the primary reason for the purchase.
-If the tablet will be in the hands for a younger child for the majority of the time, go for the added cost of the Kids Edition tablet.
-The included case will be very much appreciated for those accidental drops.
-Should the tablet get broken, you'll be glad you have the added warranty.
+It all comes down to the primary reason for your purchase.
+If the tablet will be used mostly by a young child, go for the added cost of the Kids Edition tablet.
+You'll appreciate the included case for those accidental drops and have the added warranty if the tablet gets broken.
 Then, you can pair all of that up with the free year of Amazon Kids+ to get all the kids content and parental controls you could want.

-However, if you plan on this tablet is for an older kid, or you'll be using it most of the time, you can save the upfront costs.
-It is possible to get the same experience on the standard Fire HD 8 tablet, but if the enhanced parental controls, younger content, and bulky case aren't necessary for your situation — forgo that cost.
-You can get a more age-appropriate case and enjoy the tablet any way you choose.
+However, if you plan on getting this tablet for an older kid, or you'll be using it most of the time, you can save the upfront costs.
+It is possible to get the same experience on the standard Fire HD 8 tablet, but if the enhanced parental controls, younger content, and bulky case aren't necessary for your situation, forgo that cost.
+You can get a decent heavy-duty case for your Fire HD 8 separately if needs be and enjoy the tablet any way you choose.

 The Kids Edition offers all of the great performance of the regular Fire HD 8, but with added protection and content for kids.
 The included case will keep the tablet safe from accidental drops, and the two-year replacement warranty will cover you should it get damaged.
 With the free year of Amazon Kids+, there'll be plenty of kid-safe content to keep your little one entertained.